boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    associated demands into one value.
-For example, NF1A and NF1B in DC1 might be sending traffic to multiple NFs in DC2, but this is expressed as one value in the traffic matrix: the total bandwidth required for 5G Slice X from DC1 to DC2 (8 units).
+For example, NF1A and NF1B in DC1 might be sending traffic to multiple NFs in DC2, but this is expressed as one value in the traffic matrix: the total bandwidth required for 5G slice X from DC1 to DC2 (8 units).
 Each row in the right-most column in the traffic matrix shows the total amount of traffic going from a given DC into the transport network, regardless of the destination DC.
 Note that this number can be less than the